Looking to buy? We currently don’t have any for sale, but watch this space for updates!

 The product comes in four readily available flavours: Mint, Toffee, Raisin and Orange.
 You can also sometimes find ‘limited edition’ Strawberry and Biscuit, when they don’t get bought in bulk and placed onto eBay!
 The Orange and Mint varieties are made of a fondant centre with a dark chocolate covering, while the Strawberry fondant and all other varieties have a milk chocolate coating.
 The company claims that in the last ten years alone, figures suggest that up to ten million Poppets were consumed each week.

 One feature making Poppets of particular interest to RCA, is that they are still to this day supplied in small, 40 gram cardboard boxes.
-While other confectionery moved to plastic wrappers in the 1960s and 1970s, Poppets have retained these traditional boxes ever since.
+While much other confectionery moved to plastic wrappers in the 1970s and beyond (not withstanding special Vending packaging), Poppets have retained these traditional boxes ever since.
 The box has a small hatch in one corner that can be torn open to dispense the sweets one at a time, this ‘popping out’ having given them their original name.
 The non-rustling packaging, and the ability to dispense single sweets in the dark, made them a popular snack in cinemas which remain one of their most popular sales outlets.
 The box was redesigned in 2006 with new printed designs, themed with other British design icons such as the Mini and a NatWest Piggy Bank; and although this ‘era’ has now passed, this machine is firmly rooted in that time; being a more modern machine (yes, this one is electric!) we thought that anything older just wouldn’t seem authentic.
-However we definately like the idea of single column, LocWil or Rotary machines dispensing single boxes in the future.
+However we definitely like the idea of single column, LocWil or Rotary machines dispensing single boxes in the future.